Our staff will respond to your query promptly and provide detailed information to your questions.

 - All transport between destinations by buses, trains and boats

-- Premium 50 Degrees North mini-coach (or similar).
+- Premium 50 Degrees North mini-coach (or similar, depending on the number of travellers).
 You may have only yourselves onboard or up to 10-12 people in addition to the driver.
 Stop along the way for unexpected photo opportunities, tourist highlights or quick rest stops.

 - Archipelago boat trip on M/S Mira